Supervisor: Recreation Supervisor

 - Attend and actively participate in all mandatory training sessions.

-- Maintain First Aid, CPR and AED certifications.
-Know all safety and emergency procedures and act quickly and responsibly in emergencies.
+- Maintain first-aid, CPR and AED certifications, as well as knowing all safety and emergency procedures for the facility and being able to act quickly and responsibly in emergencies.

-- Assist staff with First-Aid and CPR/AED procedures in the event of an emergency.
+- Assists other staff with first-aid and CPR/AED in the event of an emergency.